 If you are trying to propagate your Rubber Plant in colder temperatures then this might be why you aren’t seeing much growth.
 Rubber Plants are native to the rainforests so need a warm and humid environment to properly thrive.
 You can help to speed up root growth by using a heat pad that you place underneath your Rubber Plant cuttings.
 This warms up the area and provides an ideal environment for new growth.

-We hope you have found this complete guide to Rubber Plant propagation useful.
+We hope you have found this guide useful.
 It is always an unpredictable process so things won’t happen like clockwork.
-You just have to sit back and wait with one eye on your Rubber Plant cutting!
+You just have to sit back and wait with one eye on your cutting!
 But with the right care and the ideal environment, you shouldn’t have too many problems.

-Check out our full Rubber Plant Care Guide for all the information on how to continue care for your Rubber Plant cutting once it has matured.
+Check out our full Rubber Plant Care Guide for all the information on how to continue care for your cutting once it has matured.